techiediaries/techiediaries/_posts/2020/react/2020-03-13-react-router-5-hooks-example.md

 title: "React Router 5.1+ Hooks"
 image: "images/content/react.jpg"
 author: ahmed
-excerpt: "In this tutorial, you will learn about routing in React using React Router 5.1+ hooks." tags : react
+excerpt: "In this tutorial, you will learn about routing in React using React Router 5.1+ hooks" tags : react
 categories: react
 ---